slightknack/slightknack.dev/content/blog/sketchnote.md

 This post will be a bit of a departure from the rest of the posts of this blog; aside from covering non-technical subject matter, it will be a bit of a longer than usual.
 Buckle up, grab a snack, notebook, and your favorite gel-ink pen.
 Let's get started!
 <!-- more -->
 - Perspective of this article
-  - Target audience: people interested in notetaking
+  - Target audience: people interested in note-taking
   - Purpose: Showing people the power of paper notes in a world digital notes, showing off my notes, and giving some tips for people interested in getting started

 - What is Sketchnoting?
-  - It's an 'artform' that improves recall
+  - It's an 'art-form' that improves recall
   - Use of hand-drawn type, diagrams, and sketchnoting
   - Sketch + Note